SUN STORM: vacuum tube audio compressor. It's a feed-forward vacuum tube powered optical compressor.

 First of all, what we are looking at and talking about is a fully functioning prototype.
 The images here as of 11/30/24 are of the prototype(s) #3/4.
 I number them by the half rack, since that's how they are built.
 This represents the 3rd and 4th prototype, which introduce a pile of new features over the previous prototype.
 New to this is stereo linkage, a release control, and a whole ton of cosmetic upgrades and new circuit boards.
 New features too!
 So much is borrowed here from my past work in developing the Trinity, which is now a bust.
 That particular product is a failure because I couldn't figure out how to manufacture it in a profitable way.
 There were other factors involved, which were equally as ending...
 I lost the schematic for the power supply section in a hard drive failure.
 That power supply was something that took me several years and thousands of dollars to develop.
 It was the bees knees in my book and losing that was a major set back.
 I painstakingly recreated it for this product by looking at physical examples of the most current circuit board, examining the latest existing schematic, and doing something a bit smart for me....
 I sectioned up the power supply into different voltage sections and created a discrete circuit board for each section.
 This was critical in making sure I could find my mistakes if I made any when copying things over.
 The next step will be recombining those sections into one big power supply board.

 There are many voltages involved.
 The Sun Storm's power supply is an evolution of the Trinity's power supply.
 In this system (Sun Storm) It has 2 tubes instead of 3 per channel as in the Trinity channel strip.
-The exact tubes used may change in the end, but currently V1 is a 12AT7 and V2 is a 12AX7.
+The tubes used may change in the end, but currently V1 is a 12DW7 and V2 is a 12AX7.

 Each tube has it's own separate B+ power supply, with one at around 190V DC, and the other around 210V DC.
 These voltages are generated internally with an LBA designed ultra-low-noise DC-DC multi-channel boost converter.
 There's also a linear-regulated 12V section onboard to power the tube filaments, the relays, and the VU meter's backlight.
 Each channel gets it's power from a 15V DC line-lump switch-mode power adapter, specially selected for low-noise.
 Unlike the Dark Storm, I feel like daisy chaining off of one power adapter isn't an option here.
 The power consumption of the Sun Storm is actually sort of insane in comparison to a Dark Storm.
 Typically the requirement to power 1 (mono) channel Sun Storm is 1.5 Amps at 15V DC.
 That's a lot.
 3 Amps for a stereo channel.
 I plan to include a power adapter with the sale of each mono Sun Storm.
 I haven't decided on the stereo pair yet.
 An LBA power supply is also in development if you haven't seen the Thunder Power prototype yet.
 That thing can power a stereo Sun Storm and a pile of Dark Storms.
 Once that gets fully developed it'll be a product too.